yaacov/mask-lines/README.md

 smaller patches.
 The approach allows for higher-capacity models to handle arbitrarily large text images without running out of memory.

+## About ORTHO
+[ORTHO (Old Research Text Hebrew OCR)](https://github.com/yaacov/ortho) is a project focused on optical character recognition for historical Hebrew texts.
+The project uses a U-Net architecture for text segmentation and recognition.

 ## Installation
 1. (Recommended) Create a new Python virtual environment or conda environment
 2. Install dependencies: